Frequently Asked Questions

 Will meals be served?

 No. Students can bring their meals and there are a number of nearby restaurants which can be ordered from by the receptionist and received safely at the school.
 A café offering nutritionally balanced meals on order as well as cold sandwiches will also be available.
-Parents can also enjoy a hot coffee at the School and are encouraged to visit.

 Will my child have to write the SEA?